About the Issue

 In fact, programs that offer free prescription contraception to women have been found to be revenue positive!
 This is because the cost of providing free prescription contraception to women is considerably lower than the costs associated with unintended pregnancy.

 Options for Sexual Health (2010) estimated that every $1 spent on contraceptive support for a person can save as much as $90 in public expenditure on social supports.
-Their 2010 study estimated that the BC government could save as much as $95 million annually if it implemented a program of universal access to prescription contraception.
+The Contraception & Abortion Research Team (CART), Contraception Cost-effectiveness modelling project team, at UBC, recently estimated that the policy would save the BC health system $27 million, or over $5 per BC resident, per year.

 Access to contraception is also a gender equality issue - right now, women and people with uteruses get the short end of the stick almost every time when it comes to reproductive costs.
 While condoms can be easily found for little or no cost, and vasectomies are covered under MSP, the most reliable contraception methods for people with uteruses are only available with prescriptions, and can cost anywhere from around $20 per month for the Pill to $350 for an IUD or implant.
 If an unplanned pregnancy occurs, most of those costs fall disproportionately on women as well.